digbmc/cwd-toolkit/_projects/03_adding-content.md

 ### YAML

 [YAML](https://yaml.org/) (YAML Ain't Markup Language) is an easy-to-read programming language that stores data on how your site should be built.
 For example, it can be used to set the titles, layouts, and permalinks of a page on your site, also known as variables.
+It is important to note that commands written in YAML are sensitive to line indentation.

 In code, YAML looks like this: